Metallica Saved My Life

 Metallica Saved My Life is a 2025 American documentary film, directed by Jonas Åkerlund.
 The film profiles the fans of the band Metallica from all around the world and their stories of how the band helped them through tough times.

 The film premiered on June 11, 2025, at the Tribeca Festival and screened through select cities during the band's M72 World Tour.

 Background

-Metallica singer and guitarist, James Hetfield notes that American comedian and friend of the band, Jim Breuer, was the project's inspiration from saying, "James, you have got to hear these fricking stories, they're unbelievable - where these people came from, how they got into music and why."
+Metallica singer and guitarist James Hetfield notes that American comedian and friend of the band Jim Breuer inspired the project by saying, "James, you have got to hear these fricking stories, they're unbelievable - where these people came from, how they got into music and why."

 Synopsis

 The film documents die-hard fans of Metallica and how the band give each of them a sense of identity and hope.
 It covers four decades of fandom and the found family each has from other Metallica fans.

 Some of the fans' stories that were shared: